robotics-erlangen/autoref/README.md

 Log files will be saved in the directory from where the Autoref was started.
 These can be played with the logplayer, which is part of the [framework][1].

+### Ball speed plotter
+If you experience GUI freezes, try to enable "Plotter in extra window" in the configuration menu.
+This needs an application restart to take effect.

 ### Implementing rules
 Rules are implemented as lua tables.
 Each of them is located in a distinct file inside the `autoref` folder.
 They have then to be included in `init.lua`.